If you’re looking to do any search marketing in China—organic or paid—you’ll need to get to know Baidu.

 Experienced SEO-ers will find the above guide too basic, so here are some resources to help you level-up:

-From there, there are two main routes you could take with regards to SEO.
+From here, there are two main routes you could take in regards to SEO.

 The Low Road

-One way to win at Baidu SEO is to copy and re-organize lots of content and post on your website’s homepage 5 or more times per week.
+One way to win at Baidu SEO is to copy and reorganize lots of content and post it on your website’s homepage five or more times per week.

 The High Road

-Another way to work is to create high-quality, insightful, unique content.
+Another way is to create high-quality, insightful, and unique content.